Skip to main content

 • music

-The music in this reworked gacha game has received high praise, with players noting its nostalgic value and the impressive collection of tracks from the entire saga, including original compositions that stand out.
-Fans of the Metal Slug series will particularly enjoy the background music, which is described as both amazing and a great addition to the gameplay experience.
-Overall, the music enhances the enjoyment of the game, making it a worthwhile purchase for fans.
+The music in the game has been praised for its nostalgic value and extensive collection, featuring tracks from the entire saga as well as impressive new compositions.
+Fans of the Metal Slug series will particularly enjoy the background music, which serves as a personal jukebox, enhancing the overall experience.
+Many reviewers consider the music to be a standout feature, making the game a worthwhile purchase.

 • “Interestingly enough, if you're a fan of Metal Slug music in general, the BGM collection on this game is pretty amazing.
 By the end, you can keep using it as a personal jukebox of sorts.
 Very nice!
 Some of the original new tracks for this version go really hard too and are very dope!”